Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

 ### 2) Covenant Custom C2C Profile

-__Covenant__ does provide various means of changing the default Grunt behaviour, which can be leveraged in such a way as to remove the indicators that a particular security product is finding.
+__Covenant__ does provide various means of changing the default __Grunt__ behaviour, which can be leveraged in such a way as to remove the indicators that a particular security product is finding.
 This post will look at Traffic Profiles and Grunt Templates.

-Instead of making modifications willy-nilly, we need to know (with a reasonable degree of accuracy) which part(s) of the __Grunt__ __Stager__ get detected.
+Instead of making modifications guessing around, we need to know (with a reasonable degree of accuracy) which part(s) of the __Grunt__ __Stager__ get detected.
 For that I use __ThreatCheck__, which will split a sample into multiple chunks and submit them either to AMSI or Defender’s MpCmdRun utility.

 From a default __Covenant__ installation we can generate a standard binary Grunt then examine the file with ThreatCheck.
 Executing ThreatCheck will highlight the following malicious bytes: